johnhenry/ai.matey/readme.md

 - A **mock implementation** of window.ai and it's sub-modules that can be used for testing.

-- An **Open AI API-compatible client** that mirrors window.ai.
-It can be used as a drop-in replacement for the window.ai object if it is not available or not working.
+- An **API-compatible clients** that mirrors window.ai.
+It can be used as a drop-in replacement for the window.ai backed by popular AI Services like *OPENAI*/*OLLAMA* and *GOOGLE GEMINI*.

 ## Documentation: Chrome AI API